 The core shack, return water impoundment and water wells, rail spur, power lines and roads are in good condition and have undergone some renovation since acquisition.
-The vent raise and shaft are still in place but have not been assessed since the initial shut down of Sacaton Mine.
-The Cactus Project has a completed environmental baseline study and work is steadily progressing through project permitting.
+The vent raise and shaft are still in place but have not been accessed since the initial shut down of Sacaton Mine.
+An environmental baseline study has been completed for the Cactus Project and work is steadily progressing through project permitting.